bradendubois/do-calculus/wiki/pages/Conditional Independence.md

 **Important**
 - The third parameter, a set of deconfounding variables, can be given, to block backdoor paths from ``s`` to ``t``.
-- If there are no deconfounding variables, an empty collection can be provided, or explicitly set to ``None``.
+- If there are no deconfounding variables, an empty collection can be provided, *omitted entirely*, or explicitly set to ``None``.